bjin01/jobmonitor/pkg_updates/README.md

 ### gather_job_timeout
 The gather_job_timeout parameter is an integer value.
 This parameter is used in the salt-run manage.status gather_job_timeout= parameter.
 The timeout is in seconds.
 If number of systems is high and salt minion take more time to respond then one might consider to increase this value.

+### email_interval
+The email_interval parameter is an integer value.
+This parameter is used to specify the email interval in minutes.
+The email interval is used to send email notification to the recipients.
+Default is 10 minutes.
+The email contains the system workflow information as well as any remarks.

 ### logfile
 The logfile parameter is a string value.
 This parameter is used to specify the log file path.